Manage your fleet

 specification files, so let's start with the simplest

-possible specification by putting the following content into the my-pod.yaml
+possible specification by putting the following contents into the my-pod.yaml

 file: